What is Bladder Cancer?

 Cancer occurs when cells in the bladder start to grow out of control.
 Most tumours develop on the inner layer of the bladder.
 Some can grow into the deeper bladder layers.
 As cancer grows through these layers into the wall, it becomes harder to treat.
 The lining, where tumours initiate, is also found in the inner layers of the kidneys, ureters, and urethra.
 So, similar cancers can occur in these areas, though much less frequently.

-The content on this page is kindly provided by BCAN – Bladder Cancer Advocacy Network, our member organisation in the United States of America.
+The content on this page is kindly provided by BCAN – Bladder Cancer Advocacy Network, in the United States of America.
 We invite you to explore BCAN resources for more detailed patient information and support in the USA.

 What does your bladder do?